The great exit: central banks line up to dial back emergency stimulus

 By Dhara Ranasinghe and Saikat Chatterjee

-As major economies bounce back thanks to COVID-19 vaccination campaigns and an easing of lockdown restrictions, a debate about dialling back emergency stimulus is underway.
+As major economies bounce back thanks to COVID-19 vaccination campaigns and an easing of lockdown restrictions, a debate about dialling back emergency stimulus has clearly begun.

 Here's a look at who is tapering, who may raise rates first and who might be the last to call time on pandemic-era money-printing.

 Norges Bank is at the vanguard in terms of signalling a retreat.
 It could hike its key policy interest rate twice in the second half of this year and also twice during the first half of 2022, central bank Governor Oeystein Olsen said last month.